thanos-io/thanos/docs/components/rule.md

 either gap in rule or potentially ignored alert.
 Alert heavily on this if this happens for longer than your alert thresholds.
 `strategy` label will tell you if failures comes from rules that tolerate [partial response](rule.md#partial-response) or not.

 * `prometheus_rule_group_last_duration_seconds < prometheus_rule_group_interval_seconds`  If the difference is large, it means
 that rule evaluation took more time than the scheduled interval.
 It can indicate that your query backend (e.g Querier) takes too much time to evaluate the query, i.e. that it is not fast enough to fill the rule.
 This might indicate other problems like slow StoreAPis or too complex query expression in rule.

 * `thanos_rule_evaluation_with_warnings_total`.
 If you choose to use Rules and Alerts with [partial response strategy's](rule.md#partial-response) value as "warn", this metric will tell you how many evaluation ended up with some kind of warning.
 To see the actual warnings see WARN log level.
 This might suggest that those evaluations return partial response and might not be accurate.

+* `rule_group_iterations_missed_total_total`.
+With all the networking overhead of thanos - you might end up in a situation when actual group evaluation time is bigger than the evaluation interval which leads to an incomplete data set.
+If you see this metric incrementing - you most likely need to tune evaluation interval or divide rules to smaller groups.
+(Rules within one group are executed sequentially and different groups are executed in parallel)

 Those metrics are important for vanilla Prometheus as well, but even more important when we rely on (sometimes WAN) network.

 // TODO(bwplotka): Rereview them after recent changes in metrics.

 See [alerts](/examples/alerts/alerts.md#Ruler) for more example alerts for ruler.

 NOTE: It is also recommended to set a mocked Alert on Ruler that checks if Query is up.
 This might be something simple like `vector(1)` query, just to check if Querier is live.